EmanQazii/Amazon-Scrapping/README.md

     After scraping, the data is saved to an Excel file with clickable product links using openpyxl.

 **Error Handling:**
-    The script includes error handling for:
+    The script includes error handling for:<br>
-        *CAPTCHA Solving:* Attempts to solve CAPTCHA up to 3 times.
+        *CAPTCHA Solving:* Attempts to solve CAPTCHA up to 3 times.<br>
-        *Timeout and NoSuchElementException:* Retries to load elements when they are not found.
+        *Timeout and NoSuchElementException:* Retries to load elements when they are not found.<br>